danielvolosov/danielvolosov/README.md

 - 🛠️ Always working on home projects
 - 💻 Always building new software
 - ✈️ Love traveling (when I can)

-> Whether I’m exploring a new technology or a medieval castle, I’m always eager to learn and discover.

 ---